SwiftOnTap/Docs/template.md

             func foregroundColor(_ color: Color) { ... }
         }

 then a link to view is referenced by typing `View`, and links to body and foreground color are `View/body` and `View/foregroundColor(_:)`.
+We will provide an explicit path list for duplicative paths (i.e. `Text/init(_:)`).
 The documentation parser will automatically know to display the words "body" and "foregroundColor(_:)" rather than the full path.

 - Rule: **Do not write incorrect code**. **All** code examples must be run on a simulator before they are added to the documentation.
+All code examples should follow best practices.
+Particularly, look out for correct use of `var` and `let`.

 - Rule: Examples should be designed for clarity.